domobritton/Intrst/pinterest/README.md

 ### Mobile friendly header with hamburger menu

-Improvements will be made to make the navigation simple and intuitive on mobile devices.
+Improvements will be made to make navigation simple and intuitive on mobile devices.